ros2/ros2_documentation/source/Tutorials/Tf2/Debugging-Tf2-Problems.rst

    } catch (tf2::TransformException & ex) {

 In the new code we are asking for the transform between the turtles 100 milliseconds ago.
-It is usual to use a longer periods, just to be sure that the transform will arrive.
+It is usual to use a longer periods, just to make sure that the transform will arrive.
 Stop the demo, build and run:

 .. code-block:: console